-Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster Central U.S.
+Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster central U.S.

 “I’ve been describing it as a once-in-a-century event,” Dickerson said.

 In addition to Sunday’s reading of nearly 30 below, a slew of other records have come crashing down courtesy of the early-season Arctic outbreak.
-Missoula set a record for their earliest zero-degree reading observed, hitting minus-7 on Monday morning.
-Anaconda, a town of 9,000 in western Montana, was forecast to drop to minus-23 degrees Monday morning; their previous record was 5 degrees.
+Missoula set a record for its earliest zero-degree reading observed, hitting minus-7 on Monday morning.
+Anaconda, a town of 9,000 in western Montana, was forecast to drop to minus-23 degrees Monday morning; its previous record was 5 degrees.

-Missoula also logged its eighth-biggest snowstorm on record, with a hefty 13.8 inches falling in just two days’ time.
+Missoula also logged its eighth-biggest snowstorm on record, with a hefty 13.8 inches falling in just two days.

 It’s not just the Northern Tier that’s been dealing with record cold.
-Boulder snagged a record Monday morning when it dipped to 5 degrees; the previous record for the date, set in 1997, was 13 degrees.
+Boulder, Colo., snagged a record Monday morning when it dipped to 5 degrees; the previous record for the date, set in 1997, was 13 degrees.

 The core of the cold — some 40 to 45 degrees below average in spots — should diminish in intensity and shift south and east mid- to late week.